pikaspace/openbroadcaster-reference-installer/README.md

-# OpoenBroadcaster Install Scripts

-This is a work in progress (alpha).
-It may not yet function as expected.

-ubuntu-focal.sh is no longer supported.

-ubuntu-jammy.sh was never created.

-ubuntu-noble.sh is coming soon.
+# OpenBroadcaster Reference Installer

+This installer is meant for a fresh Ubuntu 24.04 LTS install only.

 MIT license / use at your own risk.
+See LICENSE for more information.